Overflowed10/Space-Simulation/README.md

 space_object_list = [meteor1, meteor2]
 ```

-When executin main(), you can zoom by holding down and moving your right mouse button.
+When executing main(), you can zoom by clicking and moving your right mouse button.